Edward Gibbon Wakefield: Move to New Zealand (1853)

 The ship arrived at Port Lyttelton on 2 February 1853.
 Wakefield had travelled with Henry Sewell who had been deputy chairman and full-time manager of the Canterbury Association.
 It seems likely that he expected to be welcomed as a founding father of the colony; to be feted and immediately asked to assume the leadership of colony.
 However, colonisation had inevitably changed the perspectives of the people of Canterbury.
 Many of them felt they had been let down and cheated by the Association, and the two arrivals were firmly linked in their minds with the broken promises and disappointments of the Association.

-James Edward FitzGerald, who was one of the leaders of Canterbury, and who was elected as Superintendent of the Canterbury Province a few months later (in July 1853), declined to meet with Wakefield for some days and certainly was unwilling to relinquish control to someone he probably saw as a tainted politician from London.
+James Edward FitzGerald, who was one of the leaders of Canterbury, and who was elected as Superintendent of the Canterbury Province a few months later (in July 1853), declined to meet with Wakefield for some days and certainly was unwilling to relinquish control.

 Within a very short time Wakefield was completely disenchanted with Canterbury.
 He claimed the citizens were far too parochial in their outlook; they were far more concerned with domestic issues rather than national politics.
 Clearly they were not worthy of Edward Gibbon Wakefield and after only one month he left Canterbury and sailed for Wellington.

-There was enough political ferment in Wellington to satisfy even Wakefield.
-Governor George Grey had just proclaimed self-government for New Zealand, but it was a watered down version, significantly less "self-government" than was described in the New Zealand Constitution Act of the year before.
-In his own way George Grey was every bit as unscrupulous as Wakefield, and he had very firm ideas on what was good for New Zealand.
-They were not necessarily bad ideas, but they were different from Wakefield's.
-It seems likely that even before they met both men knew they would clash.
+Wellington was in political ferment.
+Governor George Grey had proclaimed self-government for New Zealand, but the political structure was less "self-government" than was described in the New Zealand Constitution Act of the year before.
+George Grey was unscrupulous, as was Wakefield, and his ideas on what was good for New Zealand were different from Wakefield's.